 As the functional currency of the Argentinean entities is the Argentinean Peso ("ARS") and the reporting currency of NDR is Canadian Dollars, the value of the exploration costs in Argentina are subject to change each reporting period due to exchange rate fluctuations.
-As a result of the application of IAS 29, exploration and evaluation assets were restated for the impact in the movement in inflation during the period.
-Included in the exploration and evaluation additions in Argentina for the twelve months ending May 31, 2019 is IAS 29 adjustment of \$492,323.
-This has been included as a net monetary gain in Other Comprehensive Income/(Loss) in the Statement of Loss and Comprehensive Loss as at May 31, 2019.
+As a result of the application of IAS 29, exploration and evaluation assets were restated for the impact in the movement in inflation during the current period.
+As a result, an adjustment of \$2,697 was recognised in relation to additions in the three months ending August 31, 2019, and \$167,293 was recognised in relation to historic balances.
+These adjustments (total \$169,990) have been included as a net monetary gain in Other Comprehensive Income/(Loss) in the Condensed Interim Consolidated Statement of Loss and Comprehensive Loss as at August 31, 2019.